Calathea musaica Care Indoors; Watering, Light, Fertilizer, Repotting, Common Problems

 Where to Buy

 Are you looking to add Network Prayer Plant to your plant collection?
-Check them out on Etsy (Link to Etsy).
+You may acquire these plants from Etsy (Link to Etsy).

 How to care for Calathea musaica indoors

-Caring for Calathea musaica indoors, entails providing bright indirect light (filtered light), average warmth of 18-280C, humidity of 70-80% and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season.
+Caring for Calathea musaica indoors, entails providing bright indirect light, warmth of 18-280C, humidity of 70-80% and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season.

 Calathea Network care requires pruning to keep it neat and also reduce pest and disease infestations.
 Repotting is needed only when the plant becomes pot-bound.
 Keep reading for more on the best growing conditions and how to provide them.